pecuchet/Neural-Network/README.md

 Same as [nxxcxx/Neural-Network](https://github.com/nxxcxx/Neural-Network), except code has been grouped into a module, exposing public settings and methods to interact with the neural network.
 Basic methods have also been added to animate the camera (randomly or to a specific 3D point).
-The camera movements is done through Tween.js, which is setup to fire events during animation.
+The camera movements are done through Tween.js, which is setup to fire events during animation.

 ([original demo](http://nxxcxx.github.io/Neural-Network/))